Alphy-Ototo/Capstone_Project/README.md

 - Model of choice was Logistic regression
 - A leakage-safe predictive modeling pipeline was developed

-Target Definition

-made_a_purchase = 1 if the customer completed a purchase in the given session window.

 #### Leakage Handling

 Removed all columns containing future or outcome-dependent information, such as: